Master’s programme in Physical Geography & Ecosystem Science

 Job market after education

-The programme leads to several different professional roles.
+The programme leads to several different professional roles, depending on your choice of courses.
 These could be work with climate and water issues, nature conservation planning in a local authority, foreign aid work, EU related issues, handling of data and development of analytical methods.

 Overview of courses in the programme

-The proposed plan as it is given at the department.
+The proposed study plan as it is given at the department:

 Starting with the autumn semester: